 If you happen to be also going into Firenze (Florence) the Antinori family also welcomes guests at their restaurants.
 Very close to the Duomo in the center of town at Via Tournabuoni 3 is Palazzo Antinori, the family residence and business offices since 1506.
 Cantinetta Antinori, managed by Danielle, is located just inside the entrance to the Palazzo and here you will find the quintessential Florentine dining experience.
 All of the Antinori wines are offered by the glass, even Tignanello, and served along with typical, yet elegant Florentine dishes.
 Reservations for dinner are important, while a simple lunch here is also wonderful.
 Piero Antinori and his daughters come here for lunch most days, so you know the food must be good.
 Cantinetta Antinori is closed on weekends so please check the website for opening times at: www.antinori.it

 Across the street from Palazzo Antinori is Procacci.
-This is also an Antinori wine bar that specializes in truffle pannini, truffle oils and salumi made by Dario Cecchini.
+This is an Antinori wine bar with many wines by the glass and specializes in truffle pannini, truffle oils and salumi made by Dario Cecchini.
 This is the best place in Firenze to buy Antinori wine by the bottle. www.antinori.it

 Buca Lapi: Via del Trebbio, 1/r 055 213768